xunguan/xunguan.github.io/_pages/about.md

 # News

+* 01/02/2024

+Our paper "Enhanced Performance for SSB-OFDM Transmission with a Low-Chirp Silicon MRM" has been accepted to IEEE/OSA Journal of Lightwave Technology.
+Congratulations to Zibo and all co-authors!

 * 08/12/2023

 I'll give an invited talk at [O-West](https://b2b.csoe.org.cn/meeting/O_WEST2023.html) held by Chinese Society for Optical Engineering (中国光学工程学会) on Dec.
 17 in Chengdu, Sichuan.
 My talk is in track T5 - Optoelectronic integration and system applications.